 Private equity funds are limited partnerships, where a private equity firm is the general partner and investment advisor to the fund.
 Private equity funds profit by infusing capital into private companies in the hope of turning them around and selling them later for a higher price.
 Private equity firms may also invest directly in private businesses by exchanging money for common stock or preferred stock that is convertible to equity.
 They also loan money in exchange for convertible debt.
 Private equity firms may provide venture capital to fund a potentially successful startup or try to improve the efficiency and growth of a small or medium-sized business with the goal of ultimately taking the firm public.
 Sometimes a public company will be taken private in what is called a leveraged buyout.

 Although the return from private equity funds can be quite high, there is a considerable amount of risk.
 Furthermore, private equity funds have a term of at least 10 years and are highly illiquid investments.
-Hence, investors are primarily pension funds and university endowments that have a longer investment horizon.
+Hence, investors are primarily pension funds and university endowments with a longer investment horizon.

 Annuities are insurance products that provide income to the beneficiary, usually for retirement.
 The amount of income paid depends on the term of the annuity period, during which the beneficiary receives payments, the amount of premiums paid, and the investment returns of those premiums.
 Earnings are tax-deferred: no taxes are assessed on earnings during the accumulation period, which is the time when the premiums are paid.
 The annuity period can be based on a specific time or the expected lifetime of the annuitant, who is the one who receives the annuity.
 A fixed annuity pays a specified amount; a variable annuity pays a variable amount, depending on investment returns.

 Some types of life insurance, referred to collectively as cash value insurance policies — whole life insurance, universal life insurance, and variable life insurance, and combinations thereof — are also types of funds.
 They all provide a death benefit and a cash value, that depends on the premiums paid and the income earned from their investment.
 Earnings grow tax-deferred.
 Some policies guarantee an interest rate on the premiums, in which case premiums are invested conservatively; other types of policies, such as variable life, are more aggressively invested in bonds, stocks, real estate, and other investments.
 The policy owner can surrender the policy for the cash value or borrow against the amount; any amounts not repaid reduce the death benefit.
-Some types of life insurance may even provide income while the insured is still alive.
-In some cases, such as viatical settlements, the owner can sell the policy to a third party for cash, usually to pay for the medical treatment of a terminal illness.
+Some types of life insurance may even provide income while the insured is still alive by allowing viatical settlements, allowing the owner to sell the policy to a 3rd party for cash, usually to pay for the medical treatment of a terminal illness.

 Managed Money Investment Accounts